oracle/ojdbc-extensions/ojdbc-provider-aws/README.md

 ### JSON Payload format

-There are 3 fixed values that are looked at the root level.
+There are 4 fixed values that are looked at the root level.

 - connect_descriptor (required)
 - user (optional)
 - password (optional)
+- wallet_location (optional)

 The rest are dependent on the driver, in our case `/jdbc`.
 The key-value pairs that are with sub-prefix `/jdbc` will be applied to a DataSource.
 The key values are constant keys which are equivalent to the properties defined in the [OracleConnection](https://docs.oracle.com/en/database/oracle/oracle-database/23/jajdb/oracle/jdbc/OracleConnection.html) interface.